Select Language::

 • Bleeding or infection at the surgical site

-• Rarely, recurrence of hernia
+• Rare, recurrence of the hernia

 Post-Surgical Care Following Hernia Repair